-While missionaries and associates have served within AGUSM Administration for quite a while, U.S. Specialized officially became the 7th department of AGUSM in 2020.
+While missionaries and associates have served within U.S. Missions Administration for years, U.S. Specialized officially became the 7th department of U.S. Missions in 2020.
 Its personnel operate in unique assignments, often serving in niche or one-of-a-kind roles.
 The U.S. Specialized department provides a space to catalyze and resource these individuals in their distinct ministry work and initiatives.